From formulas to cirquents in computability logic: Clustering V -gates

 The following definition brings us from metatruth back to truth.

-\begin{definition} Let $C$ be a cirquent, $^*$ an interpretation, and $\Gamma$ a legal run of $C$.
-We say that $C$ is {\bf true} w.r.t. $(^*,\Gamma)$ iff there is a metaselection $f$ for $C$ such that $C$ is metatrue w.r.t. $(^*,\Gamma,f)$. \end{definition}
+\begin{defi} Let $C$ be a cirquent, $^*$ an interpretation, and $\Gamma$ a legal run of $C$.
+We say that $C$ is {\bf true} w.r.t. $(^*,\Gamma)$ iff there is a metaselection $f$ for $C$ such that $C$ is metatrue w.r.t. $(^*,\Gamma,f)$. \end{defi}

 It is left to the reader to see why the new concept of truth is a conservative generalization of its earlier counterparts.
 The same applies to the following definition, which completes our definition of the game $C^*$ represented by any given cirquent $C$ under any given interpretation $^*$.